tdnguyen27/predicting-model-for-recipes/README.md

 Here I will examine the statistics of a pair of columns to identify possible associations.

 The scatter plot shown below identifies the relationship between number of ingredients and time in minutes.
-However, the minutes column has large outliers so I chose to filter 10% of the outermost outliers where minutes are greater than 130.
+However, the minutes column has large outliers so I chose to filter out 10% of the outermost outliers where minutes are greater than 130.
 Notice there is no strong, visible correlation (linear trend) between the number of ingredients and minutes of a recipe.
 There is also similar vertical stretch all throughout suggesting that there isn't more ingredients for recipes that take longer.
-Lastly, there is a dense cloud of data points in the lower half of the x-axis in which we can interpret as there more recipes that take less time.
+Lastly, there is a dense cloud of data points in the lower half of the x-axis in which we can interpret as there being more recipes that take less time.

 <iframe
   src="assets/bivar-ingredients-minutes.html"